-During the reign of Sultan Moulay Ismail, between 1645 and 1727, the medieval city of Meknes served as Morocco’s capital.
-While his royal palace was largely destroyed by the 1755 Lisbon earthquake, the adjacent Royal Stables have survived to this day, beautifully preserved, though seven times their original size.
+During the reign of Sultan Moulay Ismail, between 1672 and 1727, the medieval city of Meknes served as Morocco’s capital.
+While his royal palace was largely destroyed by the 1755 Lisbon earthquake, a nearby magnificent structure now referred to as the Royal Stables has survived to this day, beautifully preserved.

 Know Before You Go

 Heri es-Souani is open daily 9:00am to noon and 3 to 6:30pm (albeit in periods of shorter daylight the guard generally locks it up as soon as the sun sets).
 The entry fee is 70 Dirhams, roughly $8, local cash only.